Carter Glass Jr.: Career

 He and his brother Powell Glass succeeded their father as publishers of two Lynchburg newspapers, The News (a morning paper) and The Daily Advance (an afternoon paper).
 Carter Glass, Jr. would in turn be succeeded by his son Thomas R. Glass.

 Several years before his father's death, Carter Glass Jr. briefly entered politics, serving in the Virginia Senate (a part-time position) for two years during World War II.
 His successor Mosby Perrow Jr. would represent Lynchburg for more than two decades, including through the Massive Resistance crisis.

 Death

 On December 1, 1955, Glass suffered a stroke and died shortly thereafter.
-He was buried in Lynchburg's Spring Hill Cemetery.

 His son Thomas R. Glass continued publishing The News and The Daily Advance until 1979, when he sold them to Worrell Newspapers Inc. Worrell consolidated the papers into a single daily morning paper in 1986; this paper is now known as The News & Advance.
 Eventually Worrell sold it to Media General.
-In 2012 Media General sold its newspaper division to Berkshire Hathaway, which continues to publish The News & Advance.
+In 2012, Media General sold its newspaper division to Berkshire Hathaway, which continues to publish The News & Advance.